Red particle's location

 To observe the way the acceleration between the components would affect the acceleration between the particles, I added that feature to my first simulation on acceleration between two particles.
 As expected, the rate of contraction due to a particle accelerating before the other began to decrease, but after a while, it stopped contracting and began stretching instead.
 In that simulation, the contraction produced at one scale was used to decrease the one produced at the other scale and vice-versa, so that when contraction switched to stretching at both scales, stretching was all of a sudden used to increase stretching.
 I wished that the rate of contraction would only have gotten smaller and smaller with time, thus getting closer and closer to 1, because this way, reversing the acceleration wouldn't have changed anything, but it didn't, and I didn't find how it could naturally do that, so I decided to switch to another idea I had during that time.

 In this new simulation, the distance between the particles doesn't contract because the first particle accelerates before the second one, but only because it makes its step before the second one, so it is not really a contraction.
-The particles make a step when the photon strikes them, then wait until it is back before making another one.
+As usual, the red particle resists to get accelerated until it is informed that the blue one has moved away from it, which explains its mass.
+As usual, the particles make a step when the photon strikes them, then wait until it is back before making another one.
 If acceleration is on, the length of the step increases, otherwise it stays the same.
-They make an instant step because it is easier to program, but in reality, they should move at constant speed until the photon strikes them, that's why, if we observe the photon in slow motion, it seems to be left behind by the red particle, and why it seems to leave the green one before it has made its step.
+If we observe the photon in slow motion, it seems to be left behind by the red particle, and to leave the green one before it has made its step.
+It is so because I programmed the particles to make instant steps, and I did so because it is easier to program, but in reality, they should move at constant speed until the photon strikes them.
 In reality, a photon starts to be emitted when an incoming one strikes a particle, and it is being emitted all along the step the particle makes.
 It is thus shortened by the motion of the red particle towards the green one, and stretched by the motion of the green particle away from the red one.
 I will try to simulate the whole photon later on, but meanwhile, we may consider that the yellow dot is only its front end.

-This time, to accelerate the motion, I chose to increase the length of the particles' steps by the same amount the photon is moving, which is one pixel at a time, but those steps are instantaneous, so if you want to see the action, just hit the "enter key" after having hit the "one step" button.
+This time, to accelerate the display, I chose to increase the length of the particles' steps by the same amount the photon is moving, which is one pixel at a time, a huge amount, but those steps are instantaneous, so if you want to see the action, you still need to hit the "enter key" after having hit the "one step" button.
 The new display shows the total length of the steps for both particles, the speed of the system, and the roundtrip time the photon takes between them.
 Notice that the speed of the system is equal to the two steps the particles make by the time the photon makes a roundtrip.
-If we let the simulation run until the two particles almost collide for instance, they make their step almost at the same time while the photon travels only half the initial distance, so the speed of the system is almost c.
-Notice also that the time of the system contracts while its speed increases.
-At c, the time gets to .5 times the initial time.
+If we let the simulation run until the two particles almost collide for instance, they make their two step almost at the same time while the photon is running behind them, so the speed of the system is almost c.
+Notice also that the internal time of the system contracts while its speed increases.
+At c, the time gets to .5 times the rest time.